 Acknowledging Educational Reforms:

-By celebrating National Education Day, we remember the reforms introduced by Maulana Azad, emphasising the role of education in nation-building and fostering a spirit of intellectual curiosity and critical thinking among the youth.
+By celebrating National Education Day, we remember the reforms introduced by Maulana Abul Kalam Azad, emphasising the role of education in nation-building and fostering a spirit of intellectual curiosity and critical thinking among the youth.

 Conclusion: